hanggrian/IIT-CS425/assignments/homework1_3.md

 | 33 | 109 | 2014-09-04 | 0 |
 | 33 | 104 | 2014-09-11 | 0 |

+## Problem 24

-## 24. Increase the fee of every boat by 12%.
+> Increase the fee of every boat by 12%.

 ```sql
 UPDATE Boats SET `Fee` = `Fee` * 1.12;